Performance Data

 • Compare athletes with peers in the same age and event to ensure fairness.

 • Layer benchmarks such as provincial, national, or NCAA standards for true context.
+Our guide on swimming standards by age explains how these levels are structured.

 • Quickly contrast prelims versus finals or long-course versus short-course trends.